karthikbharadhwajKB/LLM-ZoomCamp/03_Evaluations/note.md

 3. **LLM-Based Generation (Our Approach):**
    In this project, we will use a Large Language Model (LLM) to automatically generate queries and their corresponding relevant documents, streamlining the dataset creation.

+### Dataset Generation Process - LLM based Generation:

+for each record in FAQ:
+    generate 5 questions - LLM call

+**Outcome:**
+1000 records => 5000 questions

+#### Ground Truth Data
+* 5000 Questions
+* Saved in csv format
+* columns: question, course, document ID

+### Evaluation Procedure

+We are going to evaluate the search results using our ground truth dataset.

+for each question in ground_truth_dataset: execute question check if document_id is in the search results compute the metrics

+### Evaluation Metric

+1. Hit Rate (HR) or Recall at k:
+Tells us in general if we are able to retrieve the relevant document or not, if it's among top 5 in our case.

+2. Mean Reciprocal Rank (MRR):
+Not only tells us if we are able to retrieve in general those documents, but also how good the ranking is ?
+Meaning that we want relevant documents to be at the top to have as higher rank as possible